 Hi!
 This page is put here for some of the “deeper thinkers” in our audience.
-The main thrust of our website is not about getting into theological debates; there are other websites that do that nicely.
-However, there are a few instances where issues arise within the Christian homeschooling movement that I’d like to address below for the sake of those you want to know our views on these things.
+The main thrust of our website is not about getting into debates.
+However, there are a handful of issues which arise within the Christian homeschooling movement that I’d like to address on our website for the sake of those you want to know our views on these things.
+This page mainly addresses some ideas found within the Charlotte Mason philosophy.

 If this page is not for you, simply click the back button on your browser and carry on to the rest of our website according to your interests!